TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/PhpApi/Index.rst

 still subject to change.

-Developers who really need to parse own TypoScript snippets, should have a look at the Factory classes located in :file:`EXT:core/Classes/TypoScript/`, though.
+Developers who really need to parse own TypoScript snippets, should have a look at the factory classes located in :file:`EXT:core/Classes/TypoScript/`, though.
 They are marked :php:`@internal` as well, but may be opened in the future.
 Use them on your own risk at the moment.

-TYPO3 provides frontend TypoScript and TSconfig rather simple APIs exist, though.
+TYPO3 already provides frontend TypoScript and TSconfig.
+Use these APIs for other use cases:

 .. index:: TSconfig; PHP